-Options Description Alarm The device stops measurement.
-The signal outputs and totalizers assume the defined alarm condition.
+Diagnostic behavior Description Alarm The device stops measurement.
+The totalizers assume the defined alarm condition.
 A diagnostic message is generated.
-The background lighting changes to red.
 Warning The device continues to measure.
-The signal outputs and totalizers are not affected.
+The measured value output via PROFIBUS and the totalizers are not affected.
 A diagnostic message is generated.
 Logbook entry only The device continues to measure.
-The diagnostic message is displayed only in the Event logbook submenu (Event list submenu) and is not displayed in alternation with the operational display.
+The diagnostic message is displayed only in the Event logbook submenu ( Event list submenu) and not in alternation with the operational display.
 Off The diagnostic event is ignored, and no diagnostic message is generated or entered.